bfe-tech-recruitment/Opps-page/_posts/2021-02-16-Global-Cyber-Security-Manager.md

 - Enthusiasm and commitment to BfE's cause
 - Passion in cyber security and care about quality
 - Highly organised with excellent planning skills
+- Flexible and always keen to stay up-to-date with latest tools and practices relevant to security
 - Min.
 2 years of coding experience.
 Prior experience in security is highly desirable.
 Experience in **at least one** of cloud architecture and DevOps is required.
 Web / app development experience is essential
 - This role is open to graduate students and working professionals.
 Exceptions can be made for extremely outstanding undergraduates.
 There are no geographical restrictions.